My Cheatsheets

 Here's a simple analogy: think of state as the current page number in a book you're reading.
 As you read and turn the pages (interact with the app), you update your current page number (state).
 If you put the book down and pick it up later, you can continue reading from the last page number you remember (the saved state). 📖

-What is useffect?
+What is the useEffect hook

-Here's a basic structure of useEffect:
+Here is the basic structure of useEffect:

 import React, { useEffect } from 'react';